skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

   The electronic propagation scheme is used in dynamics.

-  + *'coefficient'*: Solve time-dependent schrodinger equation in terms of adiabatic coefficient.
+  + *'coefficient'*: Solve time-dependent schrödinger equation in terms of adiabatic coefficient.
-  + *'density'*: Solve time-dependent schrodinger equation in terms of adaiabatic population.
+  + *'density'*: Solve time-dependent schrödinger equation in terms of adaiabatic population.

 \

 - **solver** *(string)* - Default: *'rk4'*

-  The algorithms to solve time-dependent schrodinger equation is used in dynamics.
+  The algorithms to solve time-dependent schrödinger equation is used in dynamics.

-  + 'rk4': Use Runge-Kutta 4th order.
+  + *'rk4'*: Use Runge-Kutta 4th order.

 \

 - **l_pop_print** *(boolean)* - Default: *False*

-  Whether print adiabatic population or not when **propagation** is set to 'coefficient'. if **l_pop_print** is *True*, then print adiabatic population if **l_pop_print** is *False*, then do not print adiabatic population
+  Whether print adiabatic population or not when **propagation** is set to *coefficient'*. if **l_pop_print** is *True*, then print adiabatic population if **l_pop_print** is *False*, then do not print adiabatic population